 - All meals according to program (tips for the waiters included, alcohol mostly not included).

 - Transportation with an air-conditioned minibus, with all border and toll taxes and bribes, parking fees, daily allowance and accommodation for the driver.

 - English speaking guide throughout the tour, including guide-accommodation and daily allowance.

-- Local tour guides in (tips included) Yerevan, Stepanakert, Dilijan and Gyumri, and possibly Goris, too.
+- Local tour guides in (tips included) Yerevan, Gyumri, and Tbilisi.

 - Tickets for all museums and sights according to the itinerary.